ryanrhymes/panns/README.md

 ## Discussion

-Any suggestions, questions and related discussions are welcome.
+Any suggestions, questions and related discussions are warmly welcome.
 You can post and find relevant information in [panns-group](https://groups.google.com/forum/#!forum/panns) .